In Search Of Yummy-ness

 These compact dwarf plants grow to be only about 20-30 cm (8-12") tall, making them well-suited to small containers.

 Compact Determinate.
 Matures in 50-55 days.
 Best grown in small containers (minimum 20 cm/8 inches).
 Does not require pruning (although you can clean up the under canopy for air flow).
-Should not require staking.
+This tomato plant should not need staking.

 Buy Red Robin tomatoes from West Coast Seeds (affiliate link).